 These are pedestrian-only streets and a shopping district.
 There are many restaurants to try here, too.
 At the corner of these two streets, you’ll find Hotel Ambus Mundo, painted in orange.
 Go inside and tell the receptionist you want to see the room where Ernest Hemingway once lived and wrote three of his novels here.
 They will call the guide to open it for you and pay $2 entrance fee.

-Visit the watering holes of Hemingway.
-Drink a frozen daiquiri at El Floridita (at the western end of Calle Obispo) and sip a mojito at El Bodeguita, where, it said, the great American writer invented the drink himself.
-And because it has Hemingway’s name attached to these bars, you’ll be paying much, of course!
+Visit the watering holes of El Floridita (at the western end of Calle Obispo) and sip a mojito at El Bodeguita, where, it said, the great American writer invented the drink himself.
+And because it has Hemingway’s name attached to these bars, you’ll be paying much, of course!.
+Drink a frozen daiquiri at

 6. Visit a cigar / tobacco factory